Project "Ionosond" for space weather - Russia is preparing to launch new satellites "Ionosphere-M"

 "Ionosond"

-"Ionosond" is the first new Russian space complex for monitoring the geophysical environment or "space weather."
+"Ionosond" is the first Russian new space complex for monitoring the geophysical environment or "space weather".
 "Ionosond" will be the first element of the Russian space weather monitoring system.
 Its customers are Roshydromet and the Russian Academy of Sciences, and the scientific load of the project is handled by the Space Research Institute of the Russian Academy of Sciences (IKI RAS) and the E.K.
 Fedorov Institute of Applied Geophysics of Roshydromet.

 Press service of IKI RAS